 Daniel Foliard is Professor of English Studies at Université de Paris.

-Susie Protschky is Senior Lecturer in the History Department at Monash University (Australia).
+Susie Protschky is Associate Professor in History at Deakin University (Melbourne, Australia).

 9:00 pm Paris